 What Do You Mean By “Difficult?”

-A difficult employee could be someone who is not performing to company standards.
-Toxic employees may be technically proficient, but their bad attitude ruins the work environment for everyone else.
+A problematic employee could be someone who is not performing to company standards.
+Toxic employees may be technically proficient, but their lousy attitude ruins the work environment for everyone else.

 Identifying Difficult Employees